 New York University is committed to helping you plan and save for a secure retirement.
 NYU offers a generous, defined contribution plan to which you and the University contribute.

-Upon hire, eligible employees can elect to contribute to the NYU Retirement Plan for Members of the Faculty, Professional Research Staff, and Administration up to the IRS annual contribution limit through pre-tax salary deferrals (see the IRS Annual Contribution Limits and Maximum Allowable Compensation Levels - Google Doc: 12 KB).
-New employees will be automatically enrolled in the Plan to make employee contributions of 5% of your pay, unless you opt not to contribute or to contribute a different amount during the 60-day period beginning on your date of eligibility.
+Upon hire, eligible employees can elect to contribute to the NYU Retirement Plan for Members of the Faculty, Professional Research Staff, and Administration up to the IRS annual contribution limit through pretax and/or Roth after-tax (Roth) salary deferrals (see the IRS Annual Contribution Limits and Maximum Allowable Compensation Levels - Google Doc: 12 KB).
+New employees will be automatically enrolled in the Plan to make employee pretax contributions of 5% of your pay, unless you opt not to contribute or to contribute a different amount during the 60-day period beginning on your date of eligibility.

 After a year of service, NYU provides a non-elective contribution of 5% of your base salary and, if you make employee contributions, NYU will make a matching contribution of up to 5% of your base salary up to the IRS annual compensation limit.